HieunguyenScm/workforce-rostering-resource-allocation-optimization/README.md

 The project addresses two questions:

-(1) Question 1 – staff-to-zone assignment (optimization-based): assign each staff member $i \in N$ to exactly one zone $z \in Z$ for the entire planning horizon such that the zone–shift–day demand $d_{zst}$ is satisfied, given staff availability by shift and day, and the number of staff assigned to each zone is approximately balanced;
+(1) Staff-to-zone assignment (optimization-based): assign each staff member $i \in N$ to exactly one zone $z \in Z$ for the entire planning horizon such that the zone–shift–day demand $d_{zst}$ is satisfied, given staff availability by shift and day, and the number of staff assigned to each zone is approximately balanced;

-(2) Question 2 – staff-to-zone assignment for next month (rule-based): given each staff member’s previous-month zone, determine next-month zones via the rotation rule $\sigma$, applying a simple fallback in case of missing historical data.
+(2) Staff-to-zone assignment for next month (rule-based): given each staff member’s previous-month zone, determine next-month zones via the rotation rule $\sigma$, applying a simple fallback in case of missing historical data.

 ## 2. Data and implementation structure